Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 What other differences are there?
 While it's simple to point out the differences between a wolf and a toy poodle, things become more difficult when you compare wolves to dog breeds like huskies.
-For instance, wolves and huskies both howl, it just sounds a little different.
-Wolves and huskies both have 'primitive' features such as pointed ears and bushy tail, although a wolf's might be smaller and thickly furred and huskies tend to have a tail that curls.
+For instance, wolves and Huskies both howl, it just sounds a little different.
+Wolves and Huskies both have 'primitive' features such as pointed ears and bushy tails, although a wolf's might be smaller and thickly furred and huskies tend to have a tail that curls.

 The common theme with these differences and similarities is that wolf features and characteristics differ by extent.
 To some degree, at least one dog breed or individual can match up with a wolf's trait.

 Now to make matters even more confusing, we have dogs that are intentionally bred to look like wolves, often possessing the physical features that are supposed to make the two subspecies differ, such as a disproportionately large head, yellow eyes, long snout, and thick 'messy' fur.

 These 'wolfdogs' may or may not have acquired their characteristics from real wolves.